zlj-zz/pigit/README.md

 ## Alias

-Alias is recommended for faster use.
+Alias is recommended for faster use *pigit*.
 Open your shell profile and append:

 ```bash
 alias g=pigit